 Classifications of Monosaccharides based on number of Carbon atom

-- Octose: Octose is a eight-carbon monosaccharide.
-Octoses possess an chemical formula of C8H16O8.
-An example is methylthiolincosamide, i.e. the sugar moiety of antimicrobial agent lincomycin.
+- Octose: Octoses have eight carbon atoms.
+An example is methylthiolincosamide, the sugar component of the antimicrobial agent lincomycin A.

 It is important to note that these are terms (e.g. triose, tetrose, pentose, etc.) are distinct from trisaccharide (tetrasaccharide), pentasacc and so on because these terms refer to the quantity of monosaccharide units within the polymer, i.e. the three monosaccharides are different from four five monosaccharides and so on.

 Classifications of Monosaccharides based on the type of carbonyl group

 Monosaccharides can also be classified based on the type of carbonyl group they contain:

 - Aldose: An aldose is a monosaccharide that contains an aldehyde group (-CHO).

 - Ketose: A ketose is a monosaccharide that contains a ketone group (C=O).

 Characteristics of Monosaccharide

 Monosaccharides possess several characteristic features that distinguish them within the realm of carbohydrates.
 These characteristics include: